Veronica Burton: Personal life

 Veronica was born to Steve and Ginni Burton.
 Her father played quarterback at Northwestern, and is currently a television sports reporter in Boston, while her mother was an All-American and Big Ten Champion in swimming for the Wildcats.
 Her sisters, Kendall and Kayla also played college basketball, while her brother, Austin, was a quarterback at Purdue.
-Her grandfather, Ron Burton, played football for the Boston Patriots and is a College Football Hall of Famer.
+Her grandfather, Ron Burton, played football for Northwestern and the Boston Patriots and is a College Football Hall of Famer.
+Burton is a devout Christian and often credits her faith for her success.